SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 .. note::

-   The Swift standard library includes tuple comparison operators for tuples with less than seven elements.
+   The Swift standard library includes tuple comparison operators for tuples with fewer than seven elements.
    To compare tuples with seven or more elements, you must implement the comparison operators yourself.